 Bring plenty of water (I fill up my reusable water bottle at every stop).
 You can also bring along a small cooler with sandwiches, veggies, fruit, or other perishable items if you have access to a cooler bag.
 If you prefer to stop at restaurants along the way, research the options in advance and make reservations if necessary.

 When it comes to long drives, the weather can be your worst enemy.
-Before you set out on your journey, take a few minutes to check the forecast and plan accordingly.
+Before starting your journey, take a few minutes to check the forecast and plan accordingly.
 If you’re driving in winter conditions, make sure to give yourself extra time for slower speeds, and pack extra supplies in case you get stuck in the snow.

 In addition, look out for thunderstorms, high winds, and other dangerous conditions that could make your drive more difficult.
 It’s also important to check the road conditions along your route.
 Make sure all roads are open and accessible before you leave, and be prepared to make any necessary detours if the weather doesn’t cooperate.